The nation looks to alternatives to opioids for pain management

 The Many Benefits of a Foot Massage

 Mbglifestyle, a lifestyle media brand, writes about the health benefits of foot massage in “Sleep Better & Improve Your Balance With this Foot Massage (Yes, Really).”
-Results of a number of studies cited in the article indicate foot massage aids:
+Results of several studies cited in the article indicate foot massage aids:

-Town&Country Magazine explains the cupping massage process and what conditions it can help .
-Following the use of this Traditional Chinese Medicine therapy by Michael Phelps during the 2016 Olympics, cupping has grown in popularity, especially at luxury wellness centers and spas.
+Town&Country Magazine explains the cupping massage process and what conditions it can help.
+Following this Traditional Chinese Medicine therapy by Michael Phelps during the 2016 Olympics, cupping has grown in popularity, especially at luxury wellness centers and spas.
 Read more.